 4. Deliver baskets of apples to corporate firms with a cover letter, requesting a meeting to discuss corporate wellness initiatives.
 Make sure each apple has a small sticker displaying your logo and an invitation or guest pass.

-6. Give members an incentive to visit your juice bar by placing a decal on your shakes or smoothies with a decal that has a challenging fitness question.
-If members answer correctly, enter them in a drawing to win a monthly prize.
+6. Give members an incentive to visit your juice bar by placing a decal with a challenging fitness question on your shakes or smoothies.
+If members answer the question correctly, enter them in a drawing to win a monthly prize.
 Place these decals on the tags of other merchandise to reward members for repeat purchases, too.